YJI5212/YJI5212/README.md

 https://42tokyo.jp/

 ## I’m a student of Faculty of Engineering at University of Tokyo.
-### I'm studying about mechanics, robotics and CS.
 - University of Tokyo
 https://www.u-tokyo.ac.jp/en/index.html
 - Faculty of Engineering